 English B.A., Creative Writing Concentration

-Introduction: Students who wish to pursue the English major with a concentration in Creative Writing should first discuss their plans with the Program Coordinator or Department Chair.
+Introduction: Students who wish to pursue the English major with a concentration in Creative Writing may want to discuss their plans with Creative Writing faculty or the Department Chair.
 While all students are welcome to pursue this major/concentration, it's important to understand the challenges of writing literary fiction, poetry, creative nonfiction or dramatic scripts.
 Both the creative writing and literature concentrations require substantial reading and literary analysis.

 About the Major: As with other Liberal Arts majors in the Fine Arts, the study and practice of Creative Writing require significant time for imaginative creation, reflective revision, and intellectual engagement with both published literary works and the works of one's peers.
 English majors in the Creative Writing concentration develop not only the critical skills of the traditional English/Literature major but also the creative, artistic skills of the literary author.
 It is important, therefore, that students understand the time commitment required of this major's sequence of courses and prerequisites.
 Four or more semesters in the program's Major Requirements are necessary to complete this degree (five semesters, counting the Area F requirement, ENGL 2208 Introduction to Creative Writing, which may have been completed at another college or university).
 Current or transfer students should consider this sequence of courses and the time commitment required before applying for admission to the major, as a late application may mean that a student will need more time in order to complete this major.